Pineapple Conure – Species Profile

 This is among the most effective methods of training pet pineapple conures to grasp different things.
 During training, remember to clip your conure’s wings to prevent accidents.
-You can later let the wings grow free once the bird has learnt its limits and you have bonded well with it.
+You can later let the wings grow free once the bird has learned its limits and you have bonded well with it.

 With all the information you have gleaned from this article, you are now hopefully better prepared to get a pet pineapple conure.
-There are several pet stores that now stock the conures.
+There are several pet stores that now stock conures.
 As such, getting one will not be a hassle.

 Though the care needs of a pineapple conure are lower compared to other parrot species, you should have a reliable vet on call.
 This way, you can get specialist help promptly when the need arises.